-- 1. Remove table top and pedestal table leg.
-Store both table top and leg in safe place. - 2.
+- Remove table top and pedestal table leg.
+Store both table top and leg in safe place with exception for the 850 Model which the table top will be used for conversion process. - Using the provided dinette conversion inserts, (825 and 865 Models), table top (850 Model) and lower foot pedestal top (650 Model), position these on the dinette located supports. - 3.
 Arrange seat and back cushions as shown in the illustrations below per your respective model.

-Note: The 850, 855 and 865 Models require use of a loose (floating) cushion which is not used during the seating arrangement, when converted to the sleeping arrangement.
+Note: The 850 and 865 Models require use of a loose (floating) cushion which is not used during the seating arrangement, when converted to the sleeping arrangement.